chris-j-akers/gitops-testlab/README.md

 [ ] Replace Flannel with Cilium
 [ ] Beyler configured in cluster (might clash with Cilium?)
 [ ] Migrate all to Kapitan?
-[ ] Looks like Artifactory OSS doesn't support a load of stuff I need.
-Install Harbour instead.
+[ ] Install and configure Harbor for chart repo

 ```